minikorp/drill/README.md

 When building, Drill will generate a mutable version of Person called `Person_Mutable` and an extension function `Person.mutate()` that works similar to default `apply` from standard libray.

-You can now "mutate" your data class similar to kotlin `copy(...)` method.
+You can now "mutate" your data class similar to kotlin `copy(...)` method from within the mutate block as if your class was mutable.

 ```kotlin
 val person: Person = Person(name = "Hello")